-- PPM.
-Outstanding SCF credit will be subject to PPM.131 Normally, members with outstanding credit from the Fund in the GRA and/or PRGT exceeding 200 percent of quota after the expiry of their arrangements are expected, upon the recommendation of the Managing Director, to engage with the Fund in PPM of their economic developments and policies (unless the member is implementing a Fund-supported program or SMP). - Article IV cycle.
-The 24-month cycle for Article IV consultations applies to members with an SCF arrangement.132 Specifically, Article IV consultations with members that have an on-track SCF arrangement in place would be expected to be completed within 24 months after the completion of the previous Article IV consultation.
+- Article IV cycle.
+The 24-month cycle for Article IV consultations applies to members with an SCF arrangement.138 Specifically, Article IV consultations with members that have an on-track SCF arrangement in place would be expected to be completed within 24 months after the completion of the previous Article IV consultation.
 In cases where a program review is not completed by the date for completion specified in the arrangement, the next Article IV consultation would be expected to be completed by the later of (i) six months after the scheduled review date and (ii) 12 months, plus a grace period of three months after the previous Article IV consultation, unless the program review has been completed prior to the later of these two dates, in which case the 24-month cycle continues to apply.
-A member that has completed an SCF by drawing all amounts may remain on the 24-month cycle, if it does not meet any of the criteria specified in paragraph 2 of Decision No. 14747-(10/96): (i) the member is of systemic or regional importance; (ii) the member is perceived to be at risk, or is facing pressing policy issues of broad interest to the Fund membership; or (iii) the member has outstanding Fund credit exceeding 200 percent of quota.
+A member that has completed an SCF by drawing all amounts may remain on the 24-month cycle, if it does not meet any of the criteria specified in paragraph 2 of Decision No. 14747-(10/96), as amended: (i) the member is of systemic or regional importance; (ii) the member is perceived to be at risk, or is facing pressing policy issues of broad interest to the Fund membership; or (iii) the member has outstanding Fund credit exceeding 145 percent of quota.
 At the time of the final review under the arrangement, staff should assess whether the consultation cycle should be shortened back to 12 months, based on the criteria mentioned above.
-When this is the case, the staff report for the final review should seek the Board's approval of such shortening.133 Where the arrangement is cancelled by the member or expires with undrawn amounts, the member will remain on the existing cycle, unless the Executive Board determines, based on the above criteria that a different cycle will apply. - Exchange System obligations under Articles VIII and XIV and Data Provision under Article VIII, Section 5.
-Requirements under Article VIII Sections 2, 3, 4, and Article XIV are discussed in
+When this is the case, the staff report for the final review should seek the Board's approval of such shortening.139 Where the arrangement is cancelled by the member or expires with undrawn amounts, the member will remain on the existing cycle, unless the Executive Board determines, based on the above criteria that a different cycle will apply. - Exchange System obligations under Articles VIII and XIV and Data Provision under Article VIII, Section 5.
+Requirements under Article VIII Sections 2, 3, 4, and Article XIV are discussed in Article VIII Acceptance by IMF Members-Recent Trends and Implications for the Fund (IMF, 2006d).
+A standard continuous PC applies, inter alia, to the non-introduction or intensification of exchange restrictions and on the non-introduction or modification of multiple currency practices (see Appendix II, Section G).
+Article VIII, Section 5 of the Fund's Articles of Agreement does not apply to the provision of information that is required for the purposes of Fund financial assistance under the SCF.140 - HIPC.
+Performance under an SCF arrangement can count toward a track record of strong policy performance under Fund-supported programs required for the HIPC decision point and